hassanShakur/hassanShakur/README.md

 Yeah it's me, Hassan.

-- 📱 I struggle (but cope) cope with `js` - You just can't trust the language.
+- 📱 I struggle (but cope) with `js` - You just can't trust the language.
 It's like a box of chocolates...
-Forget it.
+Never mind.
 - 📜 My `type` would be the other `script`.
 - ⚡ I do a bit of `Go`, `Python`, `Ruby` & `Dart`.
 - ✅ I use tabs.
 I'm not sorry.
 It's 2 (or 4) for the price of 1.
 - 📍 Testing me would not be a good idea.
-But incase you really have to, this would be a good place to start
+But in case you really have to, this would be a good place to start

 <br/>